-Prior to this offering, the holders of partnership interests in LifeStance TopCo, L.P. will contribute their partnership interests to LifeStance Health Group, Inc. in exchange for shares of common stock of LifeStance Health Group, Inc. The number of shares of common stock that each such holder of partnership interests in LifeStance TopCo, L.P. will receive will be determined based on the value that such holder would have received under the distribution provisions of the limited partnership agreement of LifeStance TopCo, L.P., with shares of common stock of LifeStance Health Group, Inc. valued by reference to the initial public offering price of shares of LifeStance Health Group, Inc. in this offering.
+Prior to this offering, the holders of partnership interests in LifeStance TopCo, L.P. will contribute their partnership interests to LifeStance Health Group, Inc. in exchange for shares of common stock of LifeStance Health Group, Inc. The number of shares of common stock that each such holder of partnership interests in LifeStance TopCo, L.P. will receive will be determined based on the value that such holder would have received under the distribution provisions of the limited partnership agreement of LifeStance TopCo, L.P., with

+LifeStance Health Group, Inc.'s shares of common stock valued by reference to the initial public offering price of shares of LifeStance Health Group, Inc. in this offering.

-The unaudited pro forma condensed consolidated financial information presented assumes the issuance by us of 32,800,000 shares of our common stock to the purchasers in this offering in exchange for net proceeds of approximately \$490.7 million, assuming that the shares are offered at \$16.00 per share (the midpoint of the price range listed on the cover page of this prospectus) after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The unaudited pro forma condensed consolidated financial information presented assumes the issuance of shares of our common stock to the purchasers in this offering in exchange for net proceeds of approximately \$\frac{1}{2}\$ million, assuming that the shares are offered at \$\frac{1}{2}\$ per share (the midpoint of the price range listed on the cover page of this prospectus) after deducting underwriting discounts and commissions and offering expenses payable by us.

-Following this offering, LifeStance Health Group, Inc. will remain a holding company, its sole material asset will be the equity of LifeStance TopCo, L.P., and it will operate and control all of the business and affairs and consolidate the financial results of LifeStance TopCo, L.P.
+Following this offering, LifeStance Health Group, Inc. will remain a holding company, its sole asset will be the equity of LifeStance TopCo, L.P., and it will operate and control all of the business and affairs and consolidate the financial results of LifeStance TopCo, L.P.